Frequently Asked Questions

 You can either accept or decline our offer of admission, but we ask that you inform us of your decision as soon as possible after you receive an acceptance packet.
 Please note that attending students are required to pay a $500 non-refundable deposit in order to secure their place in the program.

 We ask that you let us know between 1-3 weeks after receiving your acceptance.
-We will send an acceptance deadline in the acceptance email.
+We will provide an acceptance deadline in the acceptance email.
 Please note that attending students are required to pay a $250 non-refundable deposit in order to secure their place in the program.